By Jane Dagmi for Home Sweet Solutions

 - Odd-shaped areas can be useful.
 For example, a tall, skinny compartment is prime for organizing baking and serving trays.

-- Appliances: A built-in microwave can free up counter space elsewhere in the kitchen or be useful if a family member is in a wheelchair.
+- A built-in microwave can free up counter space elsewhere in the kitchen or be useful if a family member is in a wheelchair.
 Other appliances to consider incorporating into your kitchen island include a range or cooktop, dishwasher or dishwasher drawers, refrigerator drawers, a wall oven or warming drawer, or a wine refrigerator.
 (To read more about kitchen appliance, see our category Appliances.)

 Question No. 2: What size and shape are best for a kitchen island?